UPDATE, 9 May 2023: click here to read an update on wearing masks at our sites.

 - Royal Free Hospital: 020 7794 0500 extension 33850/33849

-- We are continuing to offer ultrasound scans at 12 weeks and 20 weeks at present, so if you have a 12-week or 20-week scan scheduled, please come to hospital for this as planned.
+- We offer ultrasound scans at 12 weeks and 20 weeks.
+If you have a 12-week or 20-week scan scheduled, please come to hospital for this as planned.

-- We will continue to arrange additional scans where clinically necessary and your doctor or midwife will tell you if this applies to you.
+- We will arrange additional scans where clinically necessary.
+Your doctor or midwife will tell you if this applies to you.

 Please be advised, if you are due to attend an antenatal or ultrasound appointment at the hospital, please do not attend: